kblomqvist/SublimeAVR/README.md

 **Manual installation**

 - Download and unzip, or git clone, the plug-in into `Packages/SublimeAVR` folder.
-- To access `Packages` folder, open Sublime Text and select *Preferences - Browse packages...*
+To access the folder called `Packages`, open Sublime Text and select *Preferences - Browse packages...*
 - Note that the plug-in can't be installed *in the Sublime Text 3 way* in to the `Installed Packages` folder.

 ## Usage